ria034/ria034/README.md

-🔗Fun fact:<br>I was a part of the team that built on Formula car.
+🔗Interesting fact:<br>I was a part of the team that built on Formula car.
 I actually worked on Brake subsystem and Powertrain design.